bytefunc/save-canvas-to-image/README.md

 # save-canvas-to-image

-Convert canvas to image and save
+Convert canvas to image and the browser start downloading to image

 ## Installation